leanstacks/lambda-starter/docs/InfrastructureGuide.md

   - Integration: Lambda proxy integration with List Tasks Function
   - Response: JSON array of tasks

+- **GET /tasks/{taskId}**: Get a specific task by ID
+  - Integration: Lambda proxy integration with Get Task Function
+  - Path Parameter: `taskId` - The unique identifier of the task
+  - Response: JSON object with the requested task
+  - Error Responses:
+    - 404 Not Found: Task ID does not exist or path parameter is missing
+    - 500 Internal Server Error: Failed to retrieve task

 - **POST /tasks**: Create a new task
   - Integration: Lambda proxy integration with Create Task Function
   - Request Body: JSON object with task properties (title, description, status)